Insider trading probe casts shadow on Japan Tobacco offering

 If banks in the running for the Japan Tobacco deal were penalized for a breach of securities laws, they would be excluded from the deal, people close to the process said, asking not to be named because the selection is ongoing and no penalties have been levied on Nomura.

-Nomura, which has a vast network for domestic retail investors, has deep experience with Japanese government share sales, including those for NTT (9432.T), Japan's biggest phone company, and East Japan Railway (9021.T), the nation's largest railway operator.
+Nomura, which has a vast network for domestic retail investors, has deep experience with Japanese government share sales, including those for NTT, Japan's biggest phone company, and East Japan Railway, the nation's largest railway operator.

 Nomura was the top underwriter for handling shares for Japanese companies last year, while JPMorgan ranked 14th, according to Thomson Reuters data.